junxit/us-congress-bills-116/bill.md

 - **(c)** *Expanding participation* The Initiative shall include, to the maximum extent practicable, outreach to primarily undergraduate and minority-serving institutions about Initiative opportunities, and shall encourage the development of research collaborations between research-intensive universities and primarily undergraduate and minority-serving institutions.
 - **(d)** *Ethical, legal, environmental, safety, security, and societal issues* Initiative activities shall take into account ethical, legal, environmental, safety, security, and other appropriate societal issues by—
   - **(1)** supporting research, including in the social sciences, and other activities addressing ethical, legal, environmental, and other appropriate societal issues related to engineering biology, including integrating research on such topics with the research and development in engineering biology, and ensuring that the results of such research are widely disseminated, including through interdisciplinary engineering biology research centers described in subsection (b)(1);
-  - **(2)** supporting research and other activities related to the safety and security implications of engineering biology, including outreach to increase awareness among federally funded researchers at institutions of higher education about potential safety and security implications of engineering biology research, as appropriate;
+  - **(2)** supporting research and other activities related to the safety and security implications of engineering biology, including outreach to increase awareness among federally-funded researchers at institutions of higher education about potential safety and security implications of engineering biology research, as appropriate;
   - **(3)** ensuring that input from Federal and non-Federal experts on the ethical, legal, environmental, security, and other appropriate societal issues related to engineering biology is integrated into the Initiative; and
   - **(4)** ensuring, through the agencies and departments that participate in the Initiative, that public input and outreach are integrated into the Initiative by the convening of regular and ongoing public discussions through mechanisms such as workshops, consensus conferences, and educational events, as appropriate.